 Across the whole school a set text is used for the whole class so pupils can develop a deep understanding of the text, which then feeds into their English lessons.
 Secondary texts are also used in the reading session, which may be based on the genre being studied in English.
 The reading domains below are taught and practiced in reading sessions so that pupils are able to develop a broad range of reading skills.

 At Rush Common we encourage children to read for pleasure.
 Our school library contains a wide range of both fiction and non-fiction books.
-Visitors to the library will receive a warm welcome from our school librarian and her assistant librarians from Year 6.
+Visitors to the library will receive a warm welcome from our school librarian.
 Children are timetabled to visit the library every week.
-They may borrow two books at a time and keep them for up to two weeks.
+They may borrow one book at a time and keep it for up to two weeks.

 We are really pleased to be able to open the library for families to visit together after school on Monday afternoons between 3.00pm and 3.30pm.